 After their last musical, After the Fall, Thespians made their comeback with their production of Les Misérables.
-Since January, students have stayed as late as 10 p.m. after school for two weeks prior to the play to practice.
+Since January, students have stayed as late as 10 p.m. after school to practice.

 “There is a student team responsible for putting all of the mics on the actors as well as problem solving issues during the show,” technical director Mr. Timothy Dickey said.
 “We have a stage management team who keeps track of everything about the show.
 There are also students running the spotlights, the sound and light boards, the fly rail and moving things around both onstage and backstage throughout the show.”